-Since the 1930s people from around the UK and across the world have made Slough their home, drawn by the town's industry and location.
-The town is excellently served by road and rail links to London and is less than 10 miles away from Heathrow International Airport.
+Since the 1930s people from around the UK and across the world have made Slough their home.
+The town is excellently served by road (located between the M4, M40 and M25) and rail links to London, and is less than 10 miles away from Heathrow International Airport.
+Its location and access to fast communication links are a key factor in the town's commercial success.

 Slough has a reputation as a regional economic centre with high productivity and one of the largest trading estates in Europe.
 A lack of available land for development, combined with Slough's growing population, has led to a significant demand for housing.
-The financial situation facing local authorities at this moment in time is well documented, and the council may face further changes ahead arising from the Government's Spending Review.